ThanhLe86/PCA_VidBackgroundExtractor/README.md

     - Run rgb_analysis.R
     - Run RGB_frame_regen.py, the reconstructed frames will be saved as .png images in the /res directory

-- If desired, run video_regen.py
+- If desired, run video_regen.py, which can be run regardless of which video type you choose